 Renowned craft curator Anna Fariello worked to identify the best of the best for the Blue Ridge Craft Trails.
-The artists are excited to be part of this new initiative, especially after shutting their doors for months because of COVID-19.
+The artists are excited to be part of this initiative.

 (One important note: Be sure to review the info about each studio before visiting – a few studios are by appointment only.
 Links and details about each gallery and studio are at the bottom of this page.)

 A treasure trove of craftspeople is the backbone of the Blue Ridge Craft Trails.
 However, visitors are encouraged to round out their day with other craft experiences, from finding wineries, breweries and cideries on the Cheers!
 Trail to enjoying scenic tours and hikes.

 See below or go to the Visitor Center’s online Calendar of Events for updates about special events and happenings throughout Blue Ridge Craft Trails Month.
 You can also stay up to date on these events by following the Facebook pages of the Blue Ridge National Heritage Area and the Hendersonville Visitor Center.